planetscale/docs/content/news/vitess-security-audit.md

 PlanetScale was founded by the co-founders and maintainers of the open source [Vitess project](https://vitess.io) a year ago.
 After many years of working with companies that want to run open source Vitess, we saw the need to build a multi-cloud Database-as-a-Service based on Vitess.
 We also provide professional services and support to companies that want to migrate to, and run production traffic in Vitess.

 Security is a top priority for everyone.
-The lack of independent security testing on open source projects may lead to hesitation in considering the adoption of less mature open source technology in production traffic.
-That is why we are pleased to share the results of an independent security test carried out in February 2019 on the open source Vitess project.
+The lack of independent security testing on open source projects may lead to hesitation in deploying them in production environments.
+That is why we are pleased to share the results of an independent security test carried out in February 2019 on Vitess.

 Here are some highlights.